zkMIPS/zkm-project-template/README.md

 These commands will also generate fixtures that can be used to test verification of zkMIPS proofs in Solidity.

 >[!NOTE]
-> Do not set `ZKM_PROVER=network` when generating a core, compressed or PLONK proof—the network prover only supports Groth16. .
+> Do not set `ZKM_PROVER=network` when generating a core, compressed or PLONK proof — the network prover only supports Groth16.

 ### Retrieve the Verification Key